brokkr/poca/docs/poca.rst

 - |download| indicates download of a file
 - |error| indicates an error

-Using the -g parameter these can be changed to other glyph sets.
+Using the -g parameter these can be changed to other glyph sets, including WSL-friendly and ASCII-only.